 - ambulatory ECG – if you have an ambulatory or Holter ECG you wear a portable recording device for at least 24 hours.
 You are free to move around normally while the monitor is attached.
 This type of ECG is used for people whose symptoms are intermittent (stop-start) and may not show up on a resting ECG, and for people recovering from heart attack to ensure that their heart is functioning properly.
 You record your symptoms in a diary, and note when they occur so that your own experience can be compared with the ECG

-- cardiac stress test – this test is used to record your ECG while you ride on an exercise bike or walk on a treadmill.
+- exercise stress test (EST) – this test is used to record your ECG while you ride on an exercise bike or walk on a treadmill.
 This type of ECG takes about 15 to 30 minutes to complete.

 Immediately after an ECG procedure